 This activity was super easy to prepare!
+Those activities are always the best ones, right?

 I printed the clip cards on white cardstock to give them added durability with little hands.
+You could also laminate them!

 I used my paper trimmer to cut out the cards and then grabbed a set of clothespins.

-We were ready for some counting fun!
+We were ready for some counting clip card fun!

-Football Clip Cards
+Football Counting Clip Cards

-Students first started by picking a card.
+Students first started by picking a card of their choice.

-The first student determined there were nine footballs so she clipped the number 9 with a clothespin.
+The first student determined there were nine footballs, so she clipped the number 9 with a clothespin.

 What I love about these cards is that some students could use subitizing skills to determine the number of footballs.
 (Subitizing means instantly recognizing the number of objects in a set without needing to count them one by one.)